formulanano/nanocar-builder-web/CONTRIBUTING.md

   - It includes relevant tests.
   - If this is a common use case, considered adding an example to the documentation.
 - If a bug is being fixed, test cases that fail without the fix are included.
-- The code is formating by `git commit`, or run `npm run prettier`.
+- The code is formating by `git commit`, or run `yarn run prettier`.
 - The PR title follows the pattern `[Component] Imperative commit message`.
 (See: [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/#imperative) for a great explanation)

 ## Getting started